apaige161/Mean-Garden/README.md

 6. UI overhaul
   -dark mode switch?
 8. finish harvest page
-  -flexbox everything. center, up down left righta
+  -**Only display totals with average rating next to them** -flexbox everything. center, up down left right
 9. create a landing page
   -what is Squarefoot gardening and why use it
   -link to other tutorials (how to build a raised garden, plant specific tutorials)